Joyce Manor (album)

-Joyce Manor (sometimes referred to as S/T) is the debut studio album by American punk rock band Joyce Manor, released on January 11, 2011.
+Joyce Manor (sometimes referred to as S/T) is the self-titled debut studio album by American emo band Joyce Manor, released by 6131 on January 11, 2011.

 Background

-Pop-punk band Joyce Manor emerged in the late 2000s from Torrance, California, the pairing of vocalist/guitarist Barry Johnson and guitarist Chase Knobbe.
-The duo added Matt Ebert on bass and Kurt Walcher in 2009.
+Pop punk band Joyce Manor emerged in the late 2000s from Torrance, California, the pairing of vocalist/guitarist Barry Johnson and guitarist Chase Knobbe.
+The duo added Matt Ebert on bass and Kurt Walcher on drums in 2009.
 The band began playing with local group Summer Vacation, which aided in a gravitation towards emo music.
+Early influences included The Smiths, Guided by Voices, and Rancid.

-The band signed to 6131 Records, who gave the group a small budget of one thousand dollars to record their first full-length.
+The band signed to 6131 Records, who gave the group a budget of one thousand dollars to record their first full-length.
+Since the label was gaining significant attention at the time due to the success of Touché Amoré, they saw an opportunity to create a record that would reach a wider audience.
 Johnson, then 24, compiled songs he had composed over various years, including some dating to his teenage years.
 He viewed the debut as a greatest hits of sorts, a collection of his best work to date.
+When asked to summarize the lyrical themes, Johnson pointed to concepts like "boredom, repeating the same mistakes over and over, eating too much candy, sexual depression, regular depression, fifteen VHS tapes for five dollars, that sorta thing."

+Recording and release history

-The album was recorded in September 2010 at Earth Capital in Los Angeles with producer Alex Estrada.
+The album's recording was split between two studios; guitar tracks and vocals were digitally recorded in September 2010 at Earth Capital in Los Angeles with producer Alex Estrada, while the drums and bass were tracked at his father's all-analog facility in Lake Arrowhead with engineer Jon Gollihugh.
+"All the songs were infectious, but also really energetic and we were really excited, so that comes through on the takes," Johnson observed.
 The group aimed to emulate the sound of Weezer's 1996 album Pinkerton, particularly the spacious way drums were tracked on that LP.
 Johnson requested Estrada distort his vocal tracks, due to personal pressure: "Maybe I was trying to cover my voice up a little bit because I was insecure," he admitted.